A good night's sleep is incredibly important for your health.

 A study on medical interns provides a good example.

-Interns on a "traditional schedule" made 36% more serious medical errors than interns on a schedule that allowed more sleep (8).
+Interns on a traditional schedule with extended work hours of more than 24 hours made 36% more serious medical errors than interns on a schedule that allowed more sleep (8).

-Bottom Line: Good sleep can maximize problem solving skills and enhance memory.
+Summary Good sleep can maximize problem-solving skills and enhance memory.
 Poor sleep has been shown to impair brain function.